 Step 3: Using your zipper foot, sew as close to the zipper as you can without catching it.
-I actually didn’t sew all that close to the zipper which is fine, but the more of the zipper is exposed, the more chance you have for the contents to leak if you have something wet inside.
+I actually didn’t sew that close to the zipper which is fine, but the more the zipper is exposed, the more chance you have for the contents to leak if you have something wet inside.

 Step 4: Turn the right sides out, pull fabric snug, and top stitch.